ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/code/create-test-env/to-do.md

 # Test Environment To-Do List

 Note that many of the items in the list below are written based on the notebook, but many apply to `test_env_scheduled_predictor.py` and `test_env_scheduled_trainer.py` as well.
-Recommend fixing the notebook and then going through these two scripts at the end and updated.
+Recommend fixing the notebook and then going through these two scripts at the end and updated. `README.md` also will likely need to be updated at the end.

 ## General:

 - Should include a requirements.txt file